bADAsteam/US_Cinema/Datastory.md

 {% include male_verbs.html %}<!--- Interactive bar plot : male verb --->
 {% include female_verbs.html %}<!--- Interactive bar plot : female verb --->

-It is quite clear that lexical fields such as ```"kill," "heroic," "fight," and "negative_emotion"``` are more commonly associated with men, while lexical fields such as ```"beauty," "attractive," "appearance," and "pain"``` are more commonly associated with women.
+It is quite clear that lexical fields such as ```"kill", "heroic", "fight", and "negative_emotion"``` are more commonly associated with men, while lexical fields such as ```"beauty", "attractive", "appearance" and "pain"``` are more commonly associated with women.
 Additionally, some less expected lexical fields, such as ```"emotional"``` for men and ```"shape_and_size"``` for women.
 This suggests that there may be some gender-based differences in the way male and female characters are characterized in films using specific language.

 ### A bias that decreases with time